 Abstract

-The FIRST Information Exchange Policy (IEP) framework enables threat intelligence providers to inform users of how they may use the threat intelligence they receive.
-IEP ensures that both parties are aware of any restrictions on the use of the shared threat intelligence, and reduces the likelihood of misunderstandings.
+The FIRST Information Exchange Policy (IEP) framework enables information providers to inform users of how they may use the information they receive.
+IEP ensures that both parties are aware of any restrictions on the use of the shared information, and reduces the likelihood of misunderstandings.

 Co-chairs